After Mary had flattened her battery twice this week, I promised to wire the heated grips up properly with a relay…

 The relay’s output then feeds the fuse box where each gadget can have its own fuse and output.
 The Mictuning fusebox takes six standard blade fuses (though a 10-way box is also available), each with an LED light that illuminates to indicate a blown fuse.
 The CBF500 has plenty of space under the seat to accommodate the box (which is 85 x 63 x 35.5mm) and relay, which I simply secured with decent double-sided tape.

-Once in place it’s just a case of connecting each gadget to one of the six fuse box outputs and a common ground, with standard crimp connectors available cheap on Amazon.
-I had no handy ground bolt nearby, so brought over one from the battery adjacent, to this each gadget and the relay was attached (black and blue wires in above photo).
+Once in place, it’s just a case of connecting each gadget to one of the six fuse box outputs and a common ground, with standard crimp connectors available cheap on Amazon.
+I had no handy ground bolt nearby, so brought over one from the battery adjacent, to this each gadget and the relay was attached (black and blue wires in the above photo).

 In use the setup works a treat, cutting the power to all gadgets when the ignition is turned off.
 It’s worth noting that the fuse box LED circuit does leak some current with no fuse in place, enough to power the USB sockets, but not enough to power the heated grips.
 Wiring is not super difficult, just needs some care and patience.
 The hardest part was soldering the splice into the number plate light live.